Literary consonance

-Consonance is an element of half-rhyme poetic format, sometimes called "slant rhyme".
+Consonance is an element of half-rhyme poetic format, sometimes called "slant rhyme," in which the final consonants agree but the vowel sounds do not.
 It is common in hip-hop music, as for example in the song Zealots by the Fugees: "Rap rejects my tape deck, ejects projectile/Whether Jew or gentile I rank top percentile."
 (This is also an example of internal rhyme.)